Adalab/modulo-2-evaluacion-final-Patri-GL/README.md

 ## Lessons Learned

-Basics web layout design in HTML and CSS were practiced here, the main lesson here is practise of JavaScript.
+Basics web layout design in HTML and CSS were practiced here, the main lesson here is practise of JavaScript, storing on LocalStorage and connecting with an API.

 Plus use of GitHub